dafavn/MySchoolProject7class/README.md

-# MySchoolProject7class
+# Hi this is my first project in middle school!
-My first project!
+This is a number system calculator.